cabforum/servercert/docs/BR.md

 Subscriber Certificates issued after 1 March 2018, but prior to 1 September 2020, MUST NOT have a Validity Period greater than 825 days.
 Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period greater than 39 months.

-As stated in [Section 1.6.4](#164-conventions), a day is measured as 86,400 seconds.
+**For Certificates issued prior to 2022-06-01:** For the purpose of calculations, a day is measured as 86,400 seconds.
 Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
 For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.

+**For Certificates issued on or after 2022-06-01:** As stated in [Section 1.6.4](#164-conventions), a day is measured as 86,400 seconds, ignoring leap seconds.
+Any amount of time greater than this, including fractional seconds, shall represent an additional day.
+For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default.

 ## 6.4 Activation data